icefoxen/nanowasm/README.md

 sometimes lead to the compiler making smarter code, for example eliding bounds checks after one).

 One place where this is *not* possible to statically verify is if you set resource bounds and the program exceeds them.
 Need to think about this.
+There may be other places; the wasm test suite should (hopefully) cover these.

 # Similar projects

  * parity-wasm: A crate for serializing/deserializing wasm code.
  * [wasmi](https://github.com/pepyakin/wasmi): A webassembly interpreter; used to be part of parity-wasm but got split off into its own thing.
 Quite good, but I wanted to write my own
- * <https://github.com/sunfishcode/wasmstandalone>: A wasm standalone JIT.
+ * <https://github.com/sunfishcode/wasmstandalone>: A wasm standalone JIT using cretonne
  * [WebAssembly reference interpreter](https://github.com/WebAssembly/spec/tree/master/interpreter)
  * [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt)